daphteh/Fortune_500_Director_Board_Network/README.md

 - Code is applicable for constructing social connectons

 ## Practical applicatins for the code
-1. Aggregating network data at different levels of analysis
+1. Building inter-organizational network graphs based on individuals' actions
-2.
+2. Visualizing a large network